-The Council Member complained about will be provided with a copy of the Formal Complaint and a copy of this Policy within five business days of receipt of the Formal Complaint.
+The person complained about will be provided with a copy of the Formal Complaint and a copy of this Policy within five business days of receipt of the Formal Complaint, or as soon as reasonably practicable.
+The person complained about will be informed an assessment will be undertaken in accordance with this Policy and invited to provide a response.

-A complainant may withdraw their Formal Complaint at any stage, however withdrawal of a complaint may not result in an investigation being concluded or a finding of no breach being made.
+A complainant may withdraw their Formal Complaint at any stage.
+If a complaint is withdrawn this may result in an investigation not being concluded or any findings being made.